FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

 )
 ```

-Further, we need to know the shape of the flatten layer's output so that the next layer knows what to expect.
-We can get that dynamically by grabbing a sample observation and running it through the CNN.
-For that, a batch dimension is also required, so we add one with <code>obs[None]</code> and convert it to a pytorch tensor.
+Further, we need to know the shape of the flatten layer's output so that the next layer knows what input size it should expect.
+I'll note that technically we don't need the flatten layer here since this architecture's final convolution layer outputs a 64x1x1, but if we want to change anything in the cnn, we'll likely need it.
+Anyway, we can get output shape dynamically by grabbing a sample observation and running it through the CNN.
+For that, a batch dimension is necessary so we add one with <code>obs[None]</code> and convert it to a pytorch tensor.

 ```python
 with torch.no_grad():